-- The presentation tier includes the ArcIMS client viewers for accessing, viewing, and analyzing geographic data. - The components in the business logic tier are used for handling requests and administering the ArcIMS site. - The data tier includes all data sources available for use with ArcIMS. - The ArcIMS site management applications provide access to components in the business logic tier for authoring maps, administering ArcIMS services and Spatial Servers, and designing Web sites.
+- The presentation tier includes the ArcIMS client viewers for accessing, viewing, and analyzing geographic data. - The components in the business logic tier are used for handling requests and administering the ArcIMS site. - The data tier includes all data sources available for use with ArcIMS.

+The ArcIMS site management applications provide access to components in the business logic tier for authoring maps, administering ArcIMS services, and designing Web sites.

 The purpose of this white paper is to describe the ArcIMS architecture and how the different components interact with one another.
-An overview of the components needed to support ArcIMS, the components in the business logic tier, the data storage tier, the process for managing an ArcIMS site, and the presentation tier and the different types of ArcIMS Viewers are also addressed.
+Also addressed are an overview of the components needed to support ArcIMS, the process for managing an ArcIMS site, and a discussion of the different types of ArcIMS Viewers.